shield02/alx-higher_level_programming/0x06-python-classes/README.md

 > 0-square - Script that creates an empty class
 > 1-square - Script that creates a class with a private attribute
 > 2-square - Script that creates a class with a private attribute and instantiation
+> 3-square - Script that creates a class with private instance attribute, instantiation and public instance method